The Cheeky Monkey Media Blog

 The point of the app is to eliminate the need for little meetings that disrupt productivity and time within the workplace.
 Slack definitely does that, and more.
-It has become a place for like minded community members to communicate with one another, share job postings, current community events, and promote their own services.
+It has become a place for like-minded community members to communicate with one another, share job postings, and current community events, and promote their own services.

 Recently my boyfriend messaged someone on the Kelowna Slack channel and boom, got an interview for a graphic design position.
 I mean… that’s pretty awesome.